angry-bender/angry-bender.github.io/_posts/2021-05-17-Negative_Decimal_DWORD_to_Human_Format.md

 0|0|0|0|0|1|0|1|#|0|0|1|1|1|0|0|1

-Now, lets go to a one compliment (Flip those bits) 32768|16384|8192|4096|2048|1024|512|256|#|128|64|32|16|8|4|2|1
+Now, lets go to a one compliment (Flip those bits)

+32768|16384|8192|4096|2048|1024|512|256|#|128|64|32|16|8|4|2|1
 -----|-----|----|----|----|----|---|---|-|---|--|--|--|-|-|-|-|
 1|1|1|1|1|0|1|0|#|1|1|0|0|0|1|1|0

 Now, to a two's compliment (add one)

-Now, lets go to a one compliment (Flip those bits) 32768|16384|8192|4096|2048|1024|512|256|#|128|64|32|16|8|4|2|1
+32768|16384|8192|4096|2048|1024|512|256|#|128|64|32|16|8|4|2|1
 -----|-----|----|----|----|----|---|---|-|---|--|--|--|-|-|-|-|
 1|1|1|1|1|0|1|0|#|1|1|0|0|0|1|1|1